GlenKPeterson/Paguro/README.md

 - As of 2014-03-08, all major areas of functionality were covered by unit tests.

 #Change Log
+2015-08-13 version 0.9.11: Added RangeOfLong class as an efficient and convenient way to iterate through a range of numbers.
+Maybe it should implement UnmodList instead of just UnmodSortedIterable?

 2015-07-28 version 0.9.10: Changed toTypedArray() to toArray() because the former was not type safe in a way that would blow up only at runtime.
 The latter is still provided for backwards compatibility (particularly useful in jUnit tests).

 2015-07-25 version 0.9.9: Renamed methods in staticImports imList() to vec(), imSet() to hSet() (think: "hashSet()"),